ldtteam/MinecoloniesWiki/pages/src/source/items/mistletoe.md

 ## Using the Mistletoe

-Mistletoe is used by [Druids](../../source/workers/druid) to increase the efficacy and duration of their potions.
+Mistletoe is used by Alchemists to craft magic potions for [Druids](../../source/workers/druid).
+These potions increase the strength and duration of Druid potions.